dtmcdona/DM_Tasklist/README.md

 sequences and it streams screen data to the React.js frontend project (DM_React)

 To run this project via uvicorn you will need to install the following:
+1. Navigate to app/core/resources and make these directories: "images" and "screenshot"
-1. Create a new virtual environment and install requirements.txt
+2. Create a new virtual environment and install requirements.txt
-2. Run fast_api_taskboard in a docker container or run fast_api_automation on host
+3. Run fast_api_taskboard in a docker container or run fast_api_automation on host

 Note: In the future I will modify the docker container with a virtual xvfb display once most of the core features are completed